 Dysautonomia Awareness Month

-A month shy of turning forty, I had a full hysterectomy.
+A month shy of turning forty, I had a total hysterectomy.
 It was a necessary evil.
 While taking care of certain parts of my health, my surgery threw me headfirst into menopause overnight.
 Menopause really should not be a taboo subject.
 If it weren't, maybe I would not have been surprised by the alien that took over my body, but that is a subject for another day.
 Insomnia and hot flashes were the worst and lingering side effects of my body laughing and shouting, "You are no longer in your twenties."
-However, on the plus side, I was told the migraines I had experienced since I was six, should see a drastic improvement.
+However, on the plus side, I was told the migraines I had experienced since I was six should see a drastic improvement.
 Thankfully, they did.
 Gone were the two to three debilitating episodes a week.
 Gradually, I also noticed that my high heart rate and low blood pressure had noticeably improved, along with the dizzy spells, nausea, palpitations, chest pain, and the inability to find words on the tip of my tongue.
 The fatigue was different.
 Now, it was insomnia-driven instead of waking after eight hours only to still feel exhausted.
 It was wonderful!

 My hiatus from the confounding symptoms came at the optimal time.
 Jayde's health had begun going from bad to worse.
 I needed every ounce of my own health to help her battle everything being thrown at her.
 Hearing, "Her labs are fine.
 We can't find anything wrong," was a frustrating Deja Vu moment.

-Then eleven years later Covid visited our home.
+Then, eleven years later, Covid visited our home.
 Without warning, my unexplainable symptoms returned–they crashed down on me like a giant wave breaking on the shore.
-After a doctor asked if I was experiencing a laundry list of symptoms and I responded yes to each, he commented, "You may have heard of this thing called Orthostatic Intolerance or POTS."
+After a doctor asked if I was experiencing a laundry list of symptoms, and I responded yes to each, he commented, "You may have heard of this thing called Orthostatic Intolerance or POTS."
 On the outside I laughed, internally I was remembering.

 I thought back to our journey with Jayde.
 Specifically to the day my head began spinning when a man we had only known for an hour uttered the words, "Your daughter has Postural Orthostatic Tachycardia Syndrome.
-I know it's a mouthful, we call it POTS."
+I know it's a mouthful.
+We call it POTS."
 I came to regard Jayde's humble Cardiologist as the Wizard of Oz.
 However, on that first day, he was the Mad Hatter guiding me to the rabbit hole I quickly spiraled down, searching for any information I could find to understand what was happening to my precious daughter.
 The understanding was a bittersweet stop on our journey because the more I understood, the more my frustration grew with a medical system that routinely dismisses what they do not understand or cannot see.

 Firsthand, I understood Jayde's palpitations, high heart rate, low blood pressure, chest pains, dizziness, nausea, migraines, intolerance to heat and cold, brain fog, and GI issues.
 I understood dismissive doctors who did not have an inkling of what was wrong.
 I understood her angst when she needed to cancel plans.
 I understood our daughter desperately wanting to be more than an observer in her life, even though her body refused to cooperate time and time again.

 Remember that rabbit hole?
 After her diagnosis, I dedicated the first eighteen months to research.
 I became a walking medical journal on POTS, I'm sure driving Jackson, and anyone I trusted to listen, crazy.
 Speaking of trust, it became a scarce commodity when friends and family members began telling me, "Jayde is a good actress."
 "She is clearly faking it," or "She is pulling the wool over your eyes."
 With each comment, I inwardly cringed.
-I remember relaying the comments to a dear friend during one of our many hours-long conversations, asking her, "Tell me I am not crazy."
+I remember relaying the remarks to a dear friend during our many hours-long conversations, asking her, "Tell me I am not crazy."
 She laughed hysterically, responding, "All aboard!!!
 Of course, you are, but they aren't in your shoes trying to help that beautiful princess.
 And since when do you care what other people think?!"

 #jrsjourney #POTS #EDS #MCAS #CFS #DysautonomiaAwarenessMonth #31DaysofDys #TheDysautonomiaProject